 Common On-The-Job Accidents For Compliance Officers

 Compliance officers are not often found exerting themselves physically or laboring during their workday.
 However, compliance officers do have diverse workdays that can involve travel and visits to various off-site locations, exposing them to a number of hazards.
 In addition, compliance officers, just as any other worker, can suffer from repetitive stress, overuse, and improper lifting injuries.
 Finally, compliance officers may, in some cases, develop illnesses and health conditions related to hazards and toxins in their work environment.

 - Transportation accidents.
 While any accidents that occur while you are commuting to and from your office are not technically workplace accidents, compliance officers often have to travel for work, either by car, bus, train, or plane.
 Alternatively, compliance officers may also potentially be injured in a pedestrian accident during work duties.
-All types of motor vehicle and transportation accidents can result in serious injuries – including head, neck, back, and internal injuries.
+All types of a motor vehicle and transportation accidents can result in serious injuries including head, neck, back, and internal injuries.

 - Fall accidents.
 Falls are one of the most common types of injury for anyone working in an office.
 A fall from a height, such as down a staircase or from a balcony, can cause extremely serious injuries, while even a slip and fall on an even surface can result in health problems that require time away from work.
-In fact, some office workers have suffered back and neck pain simply from catching themselves from falling during a trip.
+In fact, some office workers have suffered back and neck pain simply from catching themselves falling during a trip.

 - Falling object accidents.
 Most people associate falling object accidents with construction workers, who may be struck with a tool, beam, or piece of machinery while on the job.
 But, office workers may also have a similar accident involving office furniture or equipment.
 These accidents can lead to head, back, and internal injuries, and even broken bones.
 In addition, compliance officers may be touring a wide range of work environments away from their desk, which can introduce a variety of possible falling object incidents.